codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 - Review for syntax, logic, and architecture fit

 ### 🤖 Non-Code Qs:
-- Copilot Chat isn’t built for general knowledge
+- Copilot Chat isn't built for general knowledge
 - Might give weird or wrong answers

 ---

 ## 🧠 TL;DR

-You’ve got the power to shape your Copilot experience.
+You've got the power to shape your Copilot experience.
 Toggle features, manage privacy, install extensions, and stay smart about what Copilot generates.
 Use it like a pro, test everything, and keep your code clean. 💻🔥